Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

   - title: 'Industry: Electronics Manufacturing'
   - title: 'Use Cases: Territory & Quota Planning, Sales Planning'
 client: /img/Layer_6772x.png
+client_ask: >-
-client_ask: "Fernando is a Sales Manager at Elettronica, a company of more than 800 employees active in the defense sector and selling its solutions worldwide.\r\n\r\nFernando leads the preparation of forecasts and plans for the top management, and recommends where to allocate resources to optimise the sales process.\n\n> \"It was a very time consuming process with a high risk of mistakes at each step, due to the manual implementation and the large set of inputs.\r\"\n"
+  Fernando is a Sales Manager at Elettronica, a company of more than 800 employees active in the defense sector and selling its solutions worldwide.

+  Fernando leads the preparation of forecasts and plans for the top management, and recommends where to allocate resources to optimise the sales process.

+  > _"It was a very time consuming process with a high risk of mistakes at each step, due to the manual implementation and the large set of inputs"._
 aside:
   - content: '![undefined](/img/Elettronica_logo2x.png)'
   - content: |-